-Decodable books are books that typically have controlled text.
+Decodable books are books that have controlled text.
 The words are simple to decode.
+They typically follow a sequence of skill progression such as short vowels, digraphs, long vowels.
 This is helpful for students as they are at the beginning stages of reading.
 The benefit of using decodable text is that students do not encounter many unfamiliar words that they can not figure out by using the strategy of sounding it out.

 Using Decodable Texts with ELLs